avl/noatun/docs/docs.md

 Noatun also tracks reads.
 For each message, a list of readers is maintained.
 This allows maintaining a dependency graph for read-dependencies between all messages in the database.

+## Rolling out new versions incrementally

+Nodes can have different implementations of the [`Message`] trait.
+The only hard requirement is that all messages added to the system can be deserialized by all nodes.
+It is not an error if, for example, some messages cannot be interpreted by some nodes, or if some fields aren't known by some nodes.

+Naturally, information in a field that a node doesn't understand won't affect its materialized view.
+This means that when Noatun is run in a configuration with non-identical materializers (non identical [`Message`] impls), eventual consistency is not guaranteed.
+Some nodes may prune messages that other nodes do not.
+In this situation it is strongly encouraged to disable the setting [`DatabaseCommunicationConfig::auto_resync`].
+For bug-fixes, it may be that auto_resync can be left enabled if the bug doesn't cause messages to be erroneously pruned/not pruned.

 # Communication